 Directions for Dandelion Infused Oil:

 - Decide how much Dandelion Infused Oil you will need and find a glass jar that fits those needs.
-Since I will be combining it with other infused oils in my projects, I am using a jar like this.
+Since I will be combining it with other infused oils in my projects, I am using a pint-sized mason jar.

 - Harvest the Dandelion flowers on a dry and sunny afternoon.

-- Allow the Dandelion flowers to dry overnight. **(see note at end of post about dry vs. fresh herbs for infusion oils)
+- Allow the Dandelion flowers to dry for 1-3 days on a tray or screen. **(see note at end of post about dry vs. fresh herbs for infusion oils)

 - Use one of the following Infusion methods with your Dandelion Infusion Oil: